rebase-helper/rebase-helper/README.md

 [**Landscape.io scans of rebase-helper**](https://landscape.io/github/phracek/rebase-helper/)

+== Installation instructions ==
-Packages which needs to be installed before you execute rebase-helper:
+Packages which needs to be installed before you execute rebase-helper for first time:
 - meld
 - mock
 - rpm-build
 - pkgdiff at least 1.6.3
 - python-six

+== How to execute rebase-helper ==

+Go to a git directory of your package and execute command ./rebase-helper <new_upstream_version>